SchulzLab/TEPIC/README.md

 to compute multiple trial cases.

-##Acknowledgments
+## Acknowledgments
-We thank Matthias Heinig for providing the C++ implementation of TRAP.
+We thank Helge Roider for providing the C++ implementation of TRAP, which we slightly modified to run it in parallel.

 ## Citation
 If you are using TEPIC and/or [INVOKE](https://github.com/SchulzLab/TEPIC/tree/master/MachineLearningPipelines/INVOKE) please cite: